Mobile Menu

 PURCHASE OPTIONS

-Household disposable income rose strongly over the two years through 2020-21, despite the significant economic shock caused by the COVID-19 pandemic.
+Household disposable income rose strongly in 2020-21, despite the significant economic shock caused by the pandemic.
 Unemployment rose, and many Australians who remained employed had their working hours reduced.
 However, the drop in payroll wages was more than offset by a significant rise in social assistance payments to households.
 Examples of government policies that increased disposable income include JobKeeper, JobSeeker and Boosting Cash Flow for Employers.

 Trusted by More Than 10,000 Clients Around the World